Testing#

 • Functional testing should be used for validating workflows or long-running examples.
 Assume that you have a library that wraps a CAD service.
 You would validate that you can create complex geometry while directly interfacing with the service.
 Functional tests are great at discovering edge cases that are not normally found at the unit or integration level.
 However, functional testing should be limited to only a handful of examples because these tend to be long running and difficult to validate.

 Each PyAnsys project should have all three levels of testing implemented in its testing framework.
 Consider implementing functional tests as examples within your project’s documentation examples.
-This allows you to write helpful user-facing tests while accomplishing functional testing.
+This lets you write helpful user-facing tests while accomplishing functional testing.

 Unit testing#